mebusy/notes/dev_notes/AI_CS188_Probability.md

 ## Uncertainty

-When we deal with an uncertainty usually we can split the random variables into 2 groups. one group is the group of random variables that would get to observe.
-We get to measure them and usually then we want to do is somehow  in first something about the variables we don't get to measure -- the hidden variables , the unobserved variables -- and do that in some structured way.
-And the way that is structures using a probability model that tells us measurements related a noisy way to these hidden variables that we don't get to observe.
+When we deal with an uncertainty usually we can split the random variables into 2 groups.

+ - one group is the group of random variables that would get to observe.
+We get to measure them.
+ - something about the variables we don't get to measure -- the hidden variables , the unobserved variables -- and do that in some structured way.

  - General situation:
     - **Observed variables (evidence)**: